Skip to content

 1. Focus on the buyer’s journey, not just the sales cycle

-Gone are the days of the archaic sales funnel and linear buyer’s journey — in this digital age, organizations must adapt to create tailored customer experiences throughout all sales and marketing touch points, and any branded content should deliver your value proposition in a consistent and compelling manner.
+Gone are the days of the archaic sales funnel and linear buyer’s journey — organizations must adapt to create tailored customer experiences throughout all sales and marketing touch points, and any branded content should deliver your value proposition in a consistent and compelling manner.

 Adjusting your sales sequence strategy to align with your buyer’s journey can help close deals faster.
 Use the following tips to review if your sales sequence strategy is customer-centric:

-- Know your target audience: Identify and focus on the right prospects whether that is a persona, industry, or company.
-A clearly defined target will reveal what your prospects are looking for and how much buying power they have and helps determine what type of sales sequence is used and the sales timeline.
+• Know your target audience: Identify and focus on the right prospects, whether that is a persona, industry, or company.
+A clearly defined target will reveal what your prospects are looking for and how much buying power they have.
+This helps determine what type of sales sequence is used and the sales timeline.

 2. Empower your sales team by providing them with effective resources